 Register for a first-year seminar

-All entering first-year students will enroll in a 4-credit First-Year Seminar (FSEM 1111) in the fall quarter.
+All Fall entering first-year students will enroll in a 4-credit First-Year Seminar (FSEM 1111) in the fall quarter.
 These seminars are designed to provide you with an in-depth academic experience that will be rigorous and engaging.
 Faculty members have selected course topics about which they have particular expertise and enthusiasm, and you are encouraged to register for any First-Year Seminar that looks exciting to you, regardless of your probable major.
-Registration begins on June 17 and closes on July 17, 2013.
+Registration begins on June 16th and closes on July 16, 2014.
 International students will register for a FSEM course after they have arrived on campus.
 Please note that these courses fill on a first-come, first-served basis, and are limited to 20 students.
 Registration for one of these courses ALSO registers you for Discoveries Orientation, and you will NOT receive your housing assignment information until you have registered!